guoh27/rksdcardtool/Readme.txt

 ```

 The first argument is the Rockchip loader binary.
 The second argument is
 the filename for the generated IDB.
+Use `-` instead of a filename to write
+the IDB to standard output.